 DAY ONE, TURIN ITINERARY – PIAZZA CASTELLO, PALAZZO MADAMA

-The castle was built in the 13th Century on the site of the old Roman gate.
-This grand castle was built and named after Madama Reale Marie Cristina who was the widow of Vittorio Amedeo I. Currently, part of this palace is occupied by the Museo Civico d’Arte Antica.
+The castle was built in the 13th Century on the site of an old Roman gate.
+It was named after Madama Reale Marie Cristine, who was the widow of Vittorio Amedeo I. Currently, part of this palace is occupied by the Museo Civico d’Arte Antica.

 By Joey Papa